Bone Tumors and Soft Tissue Tumors

 Some benign bone tumors only need to be checked by a doctor once or twice a year.
 Some may go away on their own.

 Sometimes, a benign bone tumor can cause problems while it grows.
-It can weaken your child’s bone and make the bone more likely to break.
+It can weaken a bone and make it more likely to break.
 Tumors also can press on nerves, muscles or tendons and cause pain.
-If this happens, your child should see an orthopedic surgeon.
+If this happens, see an orthopedic surgeon.

-Some benign bone tumors may need surgery, but some can be treated with less invasive procedures.
+Some benign bone tumors may need surgery, but some can be treated with less invasive approaches, including medicines.
 Others can just be checked to make sure they do not cause problems.

 Treating Benign Soft Tissue Tumors

-With some painless tumors, we simply watch for changes.
-If a benign soft tissue tumor is painful or growing larger, it may need to be removed.
+With some types of benign soft tissue tumors, we simply watch for changes (monitor) over time.
+If a benign soft tissue tumor is causing symptoms such as pain or is growing larger, it may need to be treated with surgery, medicine or a combination of treatments.

-After surgery, your child may have physical therapy to regain strength, movement and confidence.
+After surgery, physical therapy will help rebuild strength, movement and confidence.

 Treating Cancerous Bone Tumors

 Many children, teens and young adults with bone cancers have more than 1 type of treatment.
-Most have chemotherapy, then surgery to remove as much of the cancer as possible.
-Doctors may also suggest because it works well against some types of bone cancer.
+Most have chemotherapy, then surgery or radiation to treat the specific tumor sites.

 "Our goal is always the same: Cure the disease and get these kids back to their lives.”

-• As your child’s main treatment for bone cancer
+- As the main treatment for bone cancer

-The kind of medicines and how long they are given depend on the type of cancer your child has.
+The kind of medicines and how long they are given depend on the type of cancer.

-We check your child with and physical exams to see if the chemotherapy is working to slow tumor growth or shrink it.
+We will use scans and physical exams to see if the chemotherapy is working to slow tumor growth or shrink it.

-Children with sarcomas receive chemotherapy at our Seattle hospital campus in:
+We provide chemotherapy for sarcomas at our Seattle hospital campus in:

 See more about getting chemotherapy at Seattle Children’s.